 YOUR BOAT TRIP ON THE RIVER ARNO

-A tour of Florence at the end of the day to enjoy the sunset and the city streets without the crowded masses of tourists.
-It’s a different way to discover Florence, by boat, passing under the bridges instead of over them: Ponte Vecchio and Ponte Santa Trinita like you’ve never seen them!
+A boat tour in Florence at the end of the day to enjoy the sunset and the city streets without the crowded masses of tourists.
+It’s a different way to discover Florence, by boat, passing under the bridges instead of over them.
+The bridges we pass under are Ponte Vecchio and Ponte Santa Trinita.
 You can glimpse details that are only visible from the water and you can enjoy the tranquillity of a summer afternoon on the light stream of the Arno river under a nice breeze.
-After the Boat Ride on the Arno River with the expert “renaioli” (literally sand diggers) we’ll tour the main squares to see the city now from the solid ground!
+After the boat tour in Florence on the Arno River with the expert “renaioli” (literally sand diggers) we’ll tour the main squares to see the city now from the solid ground!

 FLORENCE CITY TOUR AT DUSK